Are You Doing Self Check-Ups of Your Gums and Teeth?

 Noticeable changes to your bite or the way bridges/dentures fit

-If you have any of the above symptoms and come to the Farber Center in Hauppauge or Medford, NY, you’ll receive compassionate, state-of-the-art care from the best Long Island periodontists.
+If you have any of the above symptoms and come to the Farber Center dentist offices in Hauppauge or Medford, NY, you’ll receive compassionate, state-of-the-art care from the best Long Island periodontists.
 Initial visits begin with complete evaluations and a helpful discussion of your treatment options.
 It may be as straightforward as Laser Pocket Disinfection (LPD) to eradicate millions and billions of harmful bacteria from your mouth, or more advanced laser surgery known as LANAP (Laser Assisted New Attachment Procedure).
 LANAP is an FDA-approved treatment that harnesses the power of lasers to stimulate your body’s natural healing process to regenerate tissue including gums and bone.
 If you need treatment, the sooner you begin, the better because waiting only allows the periodontitis to progress.
 Laser treatments are highly effective and more comfortable than the treatment methods they replace.

 Periodontal Disease Treatment Improves Whole-Body Health